rajivsarvepalli/mock-alchemy/README.rst

 -------------

 Full documentation is available at `http://mock-alchemy.rtfd.io/ <http://mock-alchemy.rtfd.io/>`__.
+On the documentation, you should be able to select a version of your choice in order to view documentation of an older version if need be.
-This README includes some basic examples.
+This README includes some basic examples, but more detailed examples are included in the documentation, especially in the `user guide <https://mock-alchemy.readthedocs.io/en/latest/user_guide/>`__.

 Credit
 ----------